KelahKelah/codeville/wk1-introduction-variables-basic-level-dom/README.md

 reading the code that you don’t have a favorite vegetable.
 If it were undefined, however, someone might just think you hadn’t gotten around to setting a value yet

+## `OPERATORS`

+* Mathematical operators
+* Logical Operator
+* Assignment Operators

+## MATHEMATICAL OPERATORS
+JavaScript lets you perform basic mathematical operations like addition, subtraction, multiplication, and division.
+To make these calculations, we use the symbols +, -, *, / and %, which are called operators.

+Let’s try something harder.
+What’s 12,345 plus 56,789?
+12345 + 56789;
+69134

+Same way you can subtraction. divide, Multiypy and module.
+You can also add multiple numbers with multiple plus signs:
+22 + 33 + 44;
+99

+You can also use +, -, /, *, %

+## ASSIGNMENT OEPRATORS
+They are usually used to assign values to values

+## `EXERCISE`
+A simple calculator